Nick McKenzie

-Nick McKenzie is an Australian investigative journalist.
+Nick McKenzie ı̇s an Australian investigative journalist.
 He has won twenty Walkley Awards, been named twice as Graham Perkin Australian Journalist of the Year, and received the Kennedy Award for Journalist of the Year in 2020 and 2022.
 He is a former president and life member of the Melbourne Press Club.

-McKenzie is known for his work uncovering corruption in politics, business, foreign affairs/defence, human rights issues, policing, and criminal justice.
-He works for Melbourne's The Age, The Sydney Morning Herald and The Australian Financial Review, and has reported for the Australian Broadcasting Corporation's Four Corners and Nine's 60 Minutes.
-McKenzie's reporting has led to a number of government inquiries and police investigations, including a federal police probe into political donations given by alleged mafia figures.
+McKenzie is known for his work uncovering corruption in politics, business, foreign affairs and defence, human rights issues, policing, and criminal justice.
+He works for Melbourne's The Age, The Sydney Morning Herald and The Australian Financial Review, and has also reported for the Australian Broadcasting Corporation's Four Corners and Nine's 60 Minutes.
+His reporting has led to a number of government inquiries and police investigations, including a federal police probe into political donations linked to alleged mafia figures.

-In June 2023, McKenzie and colleague Chris Masters won what was dubbed the 'defamation trial of the century', a historic federal court lawsuit brought by decorated soldier Ben Roberts-Smith.
+In June 2023, McKenzie and colleague Chris Masters won what has been described as the 'defamation trial of the century', a historic federal court lawsuit brought by decorated soldier Ben Roberts-Smith.
 A judge ruled that four of the six murder allegations against Roberts-Smith—which had been reported on by the journalists and presented in their defence—were substantially true.

 Early life and education

 McKenzie's mother and grandparents are Polish Jews who migrated to Australia when his mother was 15.
 His grandparents were both Holocaust survivors.
 McKenzie's mother's extended family were killed in Nazi gas chambers.
 He is a twin.

 McKenzie graduated from RMIT University, Melbourne, with a Bachelor of Arts (Journalism) in 2001.
-He also holds a Masters in International Politics from the University of Melbourne.
+He also holds a Master's degree in International Politics from the University of Melbourne.

-Career
+Journalism career

 McKenzie began his career as a cadet journalist at the Australian Broadcasting Corporation, later joining Fairfax Media (publisher of The Age and The Sydney Morning Herald).